List of American Girl characters: Evette Peeters

 Evette loves vintage clothes, upcycling, and protecting nature, including the Anacostia River near her home.
 When she discovers racism in her own biracial family, she works hard to heal her world—family, friends, river, and all.

 The Evette doll has the Josefina face mold, medium skin, caramel hair, freckles and gray eyes.

 An expert that helped with Evette's story is Katrina Lashley.
 She is a program coordinator at Smithsonian's Anacostia Community Museum and a leader in the Women's Environmental Leadership Initiative.

 Maritza Ochoa

-Maritza is a caring, take-action kind of girl who loves celebrating her Latina heritage—from the delicious food to her community's music-filled festivals.
-A leader on and off the soccer field, she finds her passion in advocating for others, especially helping to keep immigrant families together.
+Maritza is an active participant in community events celebrating Latina culture and cuisine.
+She plays a leadership role in soccer and engages in advocacy work focused on immigrant family support and unity.

 The Maritza doll has the Joss mold, medium skin, brown hair with auburn highlights, and brown eyes.

 An expert that assisted with Maritza's story is M. Lucero Ortiz.
 She is part of Kids In Need of Defense, a U.S.-based nongovernmental organization devoted to the protection of unaccompanied and separated children.
 She also works as a human rights lawyer.